intuit/LocationManager/README.md

 1. Download all the files in the [Source directory](https://github.com/intuit/LocationManager/tree/master/Source).
 2. Add all the files to your Xcode project (drag and drop is easiest).
 3.	`#import INTULocationManager.h` wherever you want to use it.

+## Issues & Contributions
+Please [open an issue here on GitHub](https://github.com/intuit/LocationManager/issues/new) if you have a problem, suggestion, or other comment.

+Pull requests are welcome and encouraged!
+There are no official guidelines, but please try to be consistent with the existing code style.

 ## License
 INTULocationManager is provided under the MIT license.